imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 {% tab title="Focus using center coordinates (XC, YC)" %}
 In the center coordinate method of focus, we use the parameters `xc` and `yc` to determine the position of the center of the image which would be extracted.

+You can also provide arithmetic expressions such as `iw_div_3` or `ih_div_2` as values for these parameters.
+This will first calculate the value of the expression and then use those values for extraction.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 Example URL - [https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-300,h-300,cm-extract,xc-300,yc-500](https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-300,h-300,cm-extract,xc-300,yc-500)